Same Williamson County, Two Very Different K-5 Stories

 Which School Fits You?

-You might lean toward Caldwell if:
+You might lean toward Caldwell Elementary if:

-- The $389,000 median fits your budget better
+- The $350K median price point in the zone fits your budget better than Georgetown

-You might lean toward Carver if:
+You might lean toward Carver Elementary if:

 Frequently Asked Questions